 In this case, the mortgage is wiped out, the insurance policy kicks in, and of course all my expenses no longer exist.
 Mami would need to work full-time, but that’s to be expected.

-It gives me a great sense of comfort to know that my family would be financially sound if I had an early exit, but I need to look carefully at our expenses to see if I can’t wipe out that horrible red dip in the first graph, because that’s definitely my preferred life plan.If you have a comment, find me on Twitter at @longcountdown.
+It gives me a great sense of comfort to know that my family would be financially sound if I had an early exit, but I need to look carefully at our expenses to see if I can’t wipe out that horrible red dip in the first graph, because that’s definitely my preferred life plan.If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!